Emily Whelan: National team

 After playing five games for the Irish U-17's team, at 16 years of age, Whelan was called-up to play for the Irish senior team against Poland.
 On 9 October 2018, she made her senior debut as a substitute, in the 86th minute, coming on for Ruesha Littlejohn.
 On 20 January 2019, she made her second international appearance, after a 76th-minute substitution for Emily Kraft, in a 1–0 defeat by Belgium at the Podoactiva Pinatar Arena Football Centre at San Pedro del Pinatar, Murcia, Spain.

+International appearances

 Gaelic football career

 In her youth until 2017, alongside association football, Whelan played Gaelic Football, for the O'Dwyers GAA, and the Dublin Ladies U-16's.